 MGG seeks to serve two audiences.
 First, and foremost, the project is a digital public history project which makes visible the presence of LGBTQ locations for members of the community.
 Our team frequently receives emails with stories about individual locations, corrections based on the details Damron provided, or pictures of an evening at one of the locations listed in the guides.
 The second audience is researchers and scholars.
 The MGG team is committed to making this data open source and accessible for historians, geographers, social scientists and others who are hoping to build on it or use it to bolster their own studies of queer life in America.

 As MGG looks toward wrapping up our digitization and transcription in 2024 we are excited to make additional data from the years 1990-2005 available.
 This additional data will make Mapping the Gay Guides an even richer resource for community members and scholars.
 It will yield fascinating insights into the ways in which historical themes and events like the emergence of the internet and the establishment of Don’t Ask Don’t Tell influenced the communities described in the Damron Guides.
 Moving into the 1990s and early 2000s the guides get even longer and more detailed and we anticipate releasing at least another 75,000 locations.
 Moreover, it will make this data ripe for comparison with other LGBTQ guidebooks and datasets allowing scholars to better understand not only the biases within the Damron guides but the differences and similarities in queer geography for different groups.
-The MGG dataset will remain publicly available both for download but also as a source for the visualizations on the website.
+The MGG dataset will remain publicly available both for download and as a source for the visualizations on the website.
 We hope it will be a resource for scholars seeking to study changes in LGBTQ life over time.

 Bibliography